aCuria/aCuria.github.io/content/docs/Miss Fortune/Guide/_index.md

 ---

 # Guide Introduction
 I first played Miss Fortune in Season 2, and mained her more seriously after her 2016 rework.
 Miss Fortune plays and itemizes differently from other ADCs, and I hope this guide will help you enjoy Miss Fortune as much as I do.
-The guide is intended for new players who want learn how to play Miss Fortune better mechanicslly.
+The guide is intended for new players who want learn how to play Miss Fortune better mechanically.

 # Why Play Miss Fortune?